FAQ

 You may enjoy your snacks during the after-parties each evening.

 NO animals are allowed in the dorms or University buildings, except for service animals.
-If you will be bringing a service animal, please let us know.
+If you will be bringing a service animal, contact the registrar.

 Please do not take photos in any classroom, Once-Over-Lightly, or any time the guest artists are instructing.
 Photos are permitted at parties, Wednesday’s Picture Night, banquet activities, around campus and at unofficial Camp activities.
 Official Camp photographers will be identified to document official Camp activities and the photos they take will be available online.